Mutual grooming

 While doing this, the groomer will probably come upon all kinds of details; holes, bumps, lines, spots, ....

-Interesting discussions can be conducted on how to cure cutaneous problems, and on the best course of action to take.
+Interesting discussions can then take place regarding how to cure the problems, and on the best course of action to take.

 Why do it?